Blue Marble Biomaterials launches first zero-waste chemical biorefinery

 From Green Car Congress:

-The first zero-waste chemical biorefinery in the U.S. is now operational.
-The biorefinery was launched by Blue Marble Biomaterials, a wholly owned subsidiary of Blue Marble Energy Corp. and is located in Missoula, Montana.
-The company uses a mix of proprietary clean technologies to produce natural, bio-based specialty chemicals used primarily in the food, cosmetics and personal care markets.
-The facility will produce 72 tons of fine chemicals a year and only purified water and pellet fuel for wood-boilers as its “waste”.
+Blue Marble Biomaterials, a wholly owned subsidiary of Blue Marble Energy Corp., has launched the first zero-waste chemical biorefinery in the US in Missoula, Montana.
+Blue Marble Energy uses novel bacterial consortia to produce specialty biochemicals from the anaerobic fermentation of a range of biomass feedstocks.
+(Earlier post.)
+The facility will produce 72 tons of fine chemicals a year and only purified water and pellet fuel for wood-boilers as its waste.

-An emphasis on sustainability in the design of the Blue Marble biorefinery has given the company a competitive edge.
-By using a wide range of plant feedstocks to produce specialty chemicals, Blue Marble products are neither dependent on the volatile price of petroleum nor on the price of any single feedstock.
-The company is implementing novel recycling systems to eliminate waste and reduce cost; a photo-bioreactor containing algae purifies wastewater and waste gas from the fermentation system and their solid waste is dried and pelletized for use in wood-burning furnaces and stoves.
-These processes make the biorefinery a zero-waste facility.
+The company is implementing novel recycling systems to eliminate waste and reduce cost: a photo-bioreactor containing algae purifies wastewater and waste gas from the fermentation system and their solid waste is dried and pelletized for use in wood-burning furnaces and stoves.
 The company has future plans to power its facilities using its own waste gas and pelletized solid waste in already on-site gasifiers.
-According to James Stephens, Chief Science Officer, “Natural systems are the inspiration for our processes.
-Just as in nature, we see waste as nutritional; in this case, wastewater, waste gas and waste solids are industrial nutrients for both our system and the surrounding economy.
-We believe this principal is key to reducing not only environmental impact but also operational cost.”